beginning of content

 Why might I need a general anaesthetic?

 General anaesthetics are used for major and some minor operations.
-Some operations can only be done under general anaesthetic.
+Some operations can only be performed under general anaesthetic.

-The best anaesthetic for you depends on the procedure, your health and your and your doctors’ preferences.
+The best anaesthetic for you depends on the type of surgery you are having, your health and your and your doctors' preferences.
 You can discuss this with your doctor or anaesthetist before surgery.

 How do I prepare for a general anaesthetic?